simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part2.md

 **Vectorised Environments**

 One of the most commonly used wrappers in Stable Baselines3 is the vectorised environment wrapper.
 These wrappers allow you to manage multiple instances of an environment at the same time.
-It allows the agent to interact on multiple states of the environment simultaneously leading to faster training and greater diversity in the agnet's experiences.
+It allows the agent to interact on multiple states of the environment simultaneously leading to faster training and greater diversity in the agent's experiences.

 In the demo below, I used `DummyVecEnv` to run four instances of the Lunar Lander environment.